 Film for Learning is collaboratively supported across the three cities by Into Film partners, Nerve Centre in Belfast, Curriculum Innovation in Bradford, boomsatsuma in Bristol, Bradford City of Film and Bristol City of Film.
 The project will share expertise across the three cities and initiate a creative network between schools and partner organisations.

-Click here for more information about Film for Learning, or check out this case study to see it in practise:
+Click here for more information about Film for Learning, or check out this case study to see it in practice: